rwaldron/tc39-notes/es8/2017-03/mar-21.md

 YK: Is there a lot of code?
 Presumably you're talking about a RegExp engine that has those characters.

-DE For implementations based on using ICU, ICU has support for mapping one of these categories to a list of ranges.
+DE: For implementations based on using ICU, ICU has support for mapping one of these categories to a list of ranges.
 So I don't know how Microsoft's unicode works, i.e., whether they have something similar.

 YK: I can believe it's ok doing this on an ad-hoc basis.
 In practice we'll wake up and notice that we didn't actually do it.
 Maybe now the committee is healthy enough that we'll actually do it.